 In November 2019, we entered into an agreement to acquire Fitbit, a leading wearables brand, for \$7.35 per share, representing a total purchase price of approximately \$2.1 billion as of the date of the agreement.
-The acquisition of Fitbit is expected to be completed later this year, subject to customary closing conditions, including the receipt of regulatory approvals.
-Upon the close of the acquisition, Fitbit will be part of the Google segment.
+While we still expect to secure the necessary regulatory approvals and to close the transaction in 2020, the time frame may extend beyond that.